Plan on staying with us for 1.5-2 hours from the start of your showtime.

 Please do.
 You’ll be ready for anything, and that’s what you’ll need.

 Our puzzle approach takes inspiration from video games like Myst and The Room.
-We give you objects to explore and secrets to discover instead of dubious ciphers and homework.
+We give you objects to explore and secrets to discover in our immersive storyline.
+There are no dubious ciphers and no random homework puzzles.

 That’s not what we’re about.